red-isbe/isbe-contracts/README.md

 ## Install package

 In order to use the smart contracts implemented in this repository as an npm dependency in your poject, please follow these [instructions](https://github.com/alastria/isbe-contracts/pkgs/npm/isbe-contracts)

+## Deploy to isbe besu local deployer

+To deploy to Isbe besu local deployer, the test network provided on the repo, you need to add the correct .env variables, which are:

+- ACCOUNTS: A private key, for an account that exist on the network.
+It can´t start with 0x
+- ACCOUNT_ADDRESS: The wallet direction of that account.
+It has to start with 0x
+- PRIVATE_KEY: It should be the same value of ACCOUNTS

+Then you can do deployAll command and it should work as expected.